3 - Chromosome Variation

 Aneuploidy in Humans

-About 30% of all fertilization events in humans produce an embryo that is aneuploid.
+About 30% of all fertilization events in humans produces an embryo that is aneuploid.
 In most cases, the embryo does not survive to birth.
 That being said, there are some aneuploid human conditions that result in live births.
 These aneuploid conditions in humans include:

-The aneuploid conditions described above are the result of chromosome nondisjunction, a defect in chromosome segregation during meiosis (see below) in one of the parents.
+The aneuploid conditions described above are the result of chromosome nondisjunction, a defect in chromosome segregation during meiosis (see below) in one of the two parents.

 Key Questions